 Note: The Administration Server and all Managed Servers in a domain must be the same WebLogic Server version.
 See Version Requirements for a Domain.

 A WebLogic Server cluster consists of multiple WebLogic Server server instances running simultaneously and working together to provide increased scalability and reliability.
 A cluster appears to clients to be a single WebLogic Server instance.
 The server instances that constitute a cluster can run on the same machine, or be located on different machines.
 You can increase a cluster’s capacity by adding additional server instances to the cluster on an existing machine, or you can add machines to the cluster to host the incremental server instances.
 Each server instance in a cluster must run the same version of WebLogic Server.

-For information on cluster architectures, see Cluster Architectures in Using WebLogic Server Clusters.
+For information on cluster architectures, see Cluster Architectures in Administering Clusters for Oracle WebLogic Server.

-For more information on configuring clusters, see Configuration Roadmap in Using WebLogic Server Clusters.
+For more information on configuring clusters, see Configuration Roadmap in Administering Clusters for Oracle WebLogic Server.